SamReeves/ckd-wemanity/README.md

  * predictions.ipynb -- Jupyter notebook for generating a prediction model
  * model.pkl -- Python pickle of Naive Bayes Classifier
  * predict.py -- Script that classifies people with or without CKD

+ ## Notes

+ Thank you very much for the opportunity to take this test!